SFTtech/openage/doc/media/openage/blendtable_format_spec.md

 matrix    | int[][] | No       | -

 **matrix**<br>
-A `n`x`n` matrix containing reference IDs for blending masks.
+A `n`x`n` matrix containing reference IDs for blending patterns.
 This must be a square matrix.
 Columns are separated by spaces, rows are separated by newlines.
-IDs in the table must be defined in the same file by using the `blendmask` attribute.
+IDs in the table must be defined in the same file by using the `pattern` attribute.

-When two terrains are adjacent, the renderer selects the blending mask by looking it up in this table.
-For that purpose, it uses the `priority` and `blend_mode` parameters of the `[blendtable](terrain_format_spec.md#blendtable)` attribute in the respective terrain format definitions.
+When two terrains are adjacent, the renderer selects the blending pattern by looking it up in this table.
+For that purpose, it uses the `priority` and `blend_mode` parameters of the `[blendtable](terrain_format_spec.md#frame)` attribute in the respective terrain format definitions.

 The terrain with the higher priority uses its `blend_mode` value for the row-index in the table, the terrain with the lower priority uses its `blend_mode` value for the column-index.
-The terrain with the higher priority is then blended onto the other terrain, using the blendmask defined by the ID at the index.
+The terrain with the higher priority is then blended onto the other terrain, using the blending pattern defined by the ID at the index.